-If you are hospitalized, a family Member or a friend should contact Optima Health as soon as possible.
-By keeping Optima Health informed, your Care Coordinator can work with the hospital team to organize the right care and services for you before you are discharged.
+If you are hospitalized, a family member or a friend should contact Optima Health Community Care as soon as possible.
+By keeping Optima Health Community Care informed, your Care Coordinator can work with the hospital team to organize the right care and services for you before you are discharged.
 Your Care Coordinator will also keep your medical team including your home care services providers informed of your hospital and discharge plans.

-What If It Wasn't A Medical Emergency After All?
+If it Wasn't a Medical Emergency

 Sometimes it can be hard to know if you have a medical emergency.
 You might go in for emergency care, and the doctor may say it wasn't really a medical emergency.
 As long as you reasonably thought your health was in serious danger, we will cover your care.

-However, after the doctor says it was not an emergency, we will cover your additional care only if:
+However, after the doctor says it was not an emergency, we will cover your additional care only if you follow the General Coverage Rules described in Section 10 of this handbook.